SquareSquash/web/doc/README_FOR_APP.md

 **Why do you use threads to accomplish background tasks instead of fibers or Resque workers?** Squash was originally built for Square, which runs all its services on JRuby.
 Using threads is very efficient in JRuby, and avoids the overhead of having to deploy both a website and workers.
-(It was hard enough just getting the website alone up on production.)

 If you are running Squash in a non-thread-safe (or multithreading-unfriendly) environment, it should be easy to convert to a Resque-based environment.
 All